Passengers flying to Spain with low-cost carriers could see major travel disruption throughout August.

 “This is the last possible recourse, as all attempts by the pilots’ representatives to reach an agreement have failed,” SEPLA said.

-It added that representatives called the strike after more than six months of negotiations, and claimed conditions for Spanish pilots have always been worse than they are in the rest of Europe.
+It added that representatives called the strike after more than six months of negotiations, during which easyJet rejected three proposals presented by the union.
+SEPLA claims conditions for Spanish pilots have always been worse than they are in the rest of Europe.

 EasyJet said it was “disappointed with this action at this critical time for the industry,” adding that negotiations were ongoing.